dasasdhba/mf-moon/doc/platformer.md

 Any `body` (not `Area2D`) in `WaterMask` (default 1) layer with `metadata` (or `custom_data` for `TileSet`) `Water` set to be `true` will be treated as water area.
 To make the body floating in the water, set `FloatingHeight` to be positive.

-Hint: it's not recommended to change the collision layer of "Water Body", as the physics body may ignore it forever.
-Try to change the `WaterMask` of physics body instead, or simply move the water bodies away.

 ## Move and Turn

 A component `PlatformerMove2D` is used to implment general moving and turning behavior for `IPlatformer2D`.
 Both `Linear` and `Acclerate` mode are useful in many cases.